NVIDIA/TensorRT/tools/Polygraphy/polygraphy/tools/template/README.md

 - [EXPERIMENTAL] `onnx-gs` generates a template that allows you to modify an ONNX model with ONNX-GraphSurgeon.

+- `shard-hints` generates a sharding hints file for use with `polygraphy multi-device shard`.

 ## Usage

 See `polygraphy template -h` for usage information.